Skip to main content

 Total vs. Residual Benefits: What You Need to Know

-If you become disabled for an extended period of time, disability insurance can provide financial protection.
-Disability policies pay benefits in the event you're unable to work at all ("total disability") or can work only some of the time ("residual" or "partial disability").
-It's important to consider the different types of policies and their costs so that you'll be able to select the coverage that's right for you.
+Disability insurance policies pay benefits if you can't work at all (total disability) or can work only some of the time (residual or partial disability).
+If you become disabled for an extended period of time, disability insurance can offer financial protection.
+It's important to consider the different types of policies and their costs to select the right coverage for you.

-Most insurance companies presume certain conditions to be totally disabling.
+Most insurance companies presume certain conditions are totally disabling.
 These conditions typically include:

 • Loss of sight in both eyes